• Skip to content

 Practice with a Group

-• Get together a group of colleagues and/or family members and practice starting a call, sharing your screen, creating and managing breakout groups (Zoom), and, if you are working with fellow faculty, switch hosts so everyone can practice leadership
+• Get together a group of colleagues and/or family members and practice starting a call, sharing your screen, creating and managing breakout groups, and changing your view of the call

-• If you are planning to use multiple cameras, experiment with that with your audience
+• If you are planning to use multiple cameras, such as a doc cam and a camera on you, experiment with that with your audience

-• If you are planning to teach on campus and you are able to get access to a room, practice a call with your group from the classroom
+• If you are videoconferencing from a classroom on campus (for example, to accommodate a quarantined student or welcome a guest speaker), practice a call with your group from the classroom

 Practice with Every Device You Might Use